-In October 2019, we announced positive results from our Phase 1/2 clinical trial of B-VEC at Stanford University.
+In May of 2020, complete Phase 1/2 data from the GEM-1 and GEM-2 studies was presented at the Society of Investigational Dermatology ("SID") meeting.
 The Phase 1 portion of the trial commenced in May 2018 at Stanford University, and we announced positive interim results from this clinical study on two patients in October 2018.
 The Phase 2 portion of the trial commenced in December 2018 at Stanford University, and we announced positive interim results from this clinical study in June 2019.
-We anticipate commencing pivotal Phase 3 FDA trials in the first half of 2020.

-The U.S. Food and Drug Administration, or FDA, and the European Medicines Agency, or EMA, have each granted B-VEC orphan drug designation for the treatment of DEB, and the FDA has granted B-VEC fast track designation and rare pediatric designation for the treatment of DEB.
-In addition, in 2019, the FDA granted Regenerative Medicine Advanced Therapy, or RMAT, to B-VEC for the treatment of DEB and the EMA granted PRIority MEdicines, or PRIME, eligibility for B-VEC to treat DEB.
+The FDA and the EMA have each granted B-VEC orphan drug designation for the treatment of DEB, and the FDA has granted B-VEC fast track designation and rare pediatric designation for the treatment of DEB.
+In addition, in 2019, the FDA granted Regenerative Medicine Advanced Therapy ("RMAT") to B-VEC for the treatment of DEB and the EMA granted PRIority MEdicines, or PRIME, eligibility for B-VEC to treat DEB.
 The PRIME designation is awarded by the EMA to promising medicines that target an unmet medical need.